How to Pivot From Lead Gen to Demand Gen: A Guide for CMOs

 Newsletter

-Our newsletters are not designed to be a round-up of content we have produced as a method of distribution.
-Instead, we want these to be a source of valuable information that people want to receive and engage with.
+Our newsletters are not designed to be a round-up of content we have produced as a distribution method.
+Instead, we want them to be a source of valuable information that people want to receive and engage with.

 Therefore, the links and resources we include are carefully selected and chosen based on their relevance to the topic being discussed, adding value to the conversation.
 Rather than being new pieces we want to bump the views for.